yyc12345/bmmo-protocol-compiler/docs/GenCode.md

 Before starting your reading, please allow me introduce the aim of each generated languages.
 And, a small, arrogant and realistic warning for C++ code user.

-Compiler supports 4 languages now, Python, C\#, C++ and Proto.
+Compiler supports 4 languages now, Python, C\#, C++ and Flatbuffers.
 Python code is generated for quick test, small demo and etc. Python code is not ready for production environment.
 Oppositely, C\# and C++ code is more suit for your productions.
 C\# code can be used in some game engine easily, such as Unity.
 C++ code can be applied to game server and etc.
-Proto code generation is a migration way.
+Flatbuffers code generation is a migration way.
 As I said in readme, if you want to migrate to more stable binary protocol, use this output can let you feel more fluent about migration.

 You may notice the requirement of some laguages are extremely high.
 For example, we order C++17 for C++ and .Net Core 2.1 for C\#.
 That's because the feature we needed only provided in the version higher that our requested version.
 If you think these version are too high, you can create a fork and change the code on your requirement freely.